 (b) complying with a written law, or an order or resolution of a House of Parliament, that requires information to be furnished to a House of Parliament.

+[Section 21 amended by No. 40 of 2012 s.
+24.]

 21A.
 Notification of general policies of the Government

 (1) The Minister may notify the Commission in writing of general policies of the Government that are to be implemented by the Commission.